DimaKrylovDev/FlightPriceTracker/README.md

-# PayFlow-API
+# FlightPriceTracker
-Asynchronous REST API for managing users, accounts and payments with emulation of a webhook from a payment system.
+Asynchronous REST API for tracking airline tickets, with features such as sending notifications when ticket prices drop and etc.